top of page

 • The traffic study ignores potential impact of other in progress and upcoming developments

-• 5 Mile Rd/Ridge Rd development - Meijer seeking to quickly reapply as Sup. encourages lawsuit and Meijer files.
+• 5 Mile Rd/Ridge Rd development - Meijer seeking to quickly reapply - pending litigation.

 • Looks like a significantly large number of trucks will be visiting the new unsightly warehouse being built on Ridge Rd, a nightmare already.